Hand crafted brand new Jokey and KBX keys for sale!

 K64.
 Siemens & Halske key, belongs to the land line register at the left.
 Serial no. 22288.
 Kyrillic logo С Г (S&H) on the bearing block.

 K71.
 Svenska Radioaktiebolaget (SRA) key from OT SM2JKI (SK) dissolving.
 Swedish military key, issue Tc15223.
-TX/RX switch on top and a four prong rubber moulded "toothbrush" connector.
-Various transmitters, ex.
-Ra620 and others.
+"Tc" stands for "Tygcentralen", the Swedish Mil. vocabulary for Equipment Center).
+The number is it's storage number.
+TX/RX switch on top and a four prong rubber molded "toothbrush" connector.
+Used with various militay transmitters, ie. Ra620 and others.

 K74.
 This is OT OH2SN's key from the 1920:s.
 Gift from OT Reiska, OH2HK as a token of our cooperation.
 Thanks OM!
 Make probably Valtion Sähköpaja (State electrical works), see resemblance with K75.